fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 # Motivation
 [motivation]: #motivation

-For F# 1.0-4.0, tuples always commpile to reference types.
+For F# 1.0-4.0, F# tuples are boxed reference types.
 In many circumstances there are very large performance gains to be had by using struct (unboxed) representations for tuple types.
+There can also be downsides, due to extra data copying.

-Further, in C# 7.0 it is likely that a tuple feature of some kind will be added.
-The design details have yet to be finalized, but it seems likely that at least smaller tuples will use unboxed representations.
+Further, in C# 7.0 it is likely that a tuple feature of some kind will be added (see [this issue](https://github.com/dotnet/roslyn/issues/347)).
+The design details have yet to be finalized, but it seems possible that at least smaller tuples may use unboxed representations.
+Irrespective of that, unboxed tuple representations are an independently useful addition to F#.

 Further, the proposal for C# 7.0 tuples is likely to carry additional compile-time only metadata giving field names.
-This information is lost in reflection, and is only available via attributes on parameter, return and field declaration locations.
-We need to consider whether F# will import and/or produce and/or propagate this metadata.
+In the current C# design notes, this information is lost in reflection, and is  available via custom attributes on parameter, return and field declaration locations.
+We need to consider whether F# will import, produce and/or propagate this metadata.

 # Detailed design